yonahirakawa/Lorenz-attractor/README.md

-# Lorenz-attractor
+# Lorenz Attractor
- Different ways to represent lorenz attractor
+ Different ways to represent Lorenz attractor!

+ This system presents chaotic behaviour and it's popularly known as butterfly effect.

+ The project was created for the Scientific Programming in R Language course.